Structurally balanced growing network as randomized P\'olya urn process: Size distributions of evolving factions

 Second, we consider the symmetric initial condition $P(m,t=1)=\frac{1}{2}\delta_{m,1} + \frac{1}{2}\delta_{m,0}$.
 This setup represents a system with two distinguishable factions, where the first node belongs to one of them, chosen uniformly at random.
 In such a case, while we observe one particular faction, the identity of the initially dominant group is unknown.
 Although one of the factions starts larger, we do not label it as $m_+$ because its identity is random.
 To illustrate, we may imagine two factions, ``black’’ and ``white’’: the first agent belongs to either with equal probability.
 Consequently, the resulting distribution is symmetric around $t/2$.
 As the system evolves, this uncertainty can lead to a bimodal distribution, with each peak corresponding to a different dominant outcome.
 For sufficiently large values of $p$, these two peaks are clearly separated (see Fig. \ref{fig:model_dist}).

 An alternative interpretation of the symmetric initial condition is that it represents the probability of observing a faction of size $m$ in a system that began from asymmetric initial conditions.
 In other words, if we start from the asymmetric setup, allow the system to evolve, and then select a faction at random (black or white), the probability that it has size $m$ is given by the symmetric distribution.
 Knowing that one group evolves from $P(m,t=1)=\delta_{m,1}$ and the other from $P(m,t=1)=\delta_{m,0}$, the distribution obtained by randomly choosing either faction corresponds precisely to the symmetric case defined above.
 Thus, the distribution resulting from symmetric initial conditions is directly related to the sum of the two distributions obtained under asymmetric conditions (see legend in Fig. \ref{fig:model_dist}).
+Both frameworks are equivalent since the master equation is linear in $p$.

 By comparing the faction-size distributions at t=1000 and t=2000 (Fig. \ref{fig:model_dist} top vs bottom), we can observe the steady growth of the faction with new nodes continuously added.
 Specifically, for the asymmetric initial condition (in blue and orange), the peaks shift to the right for larger $t$, i.e., the mode of the distributions increases over time.
 More interestingly, the overlap of the distributions decreases over time, which indicates that one faction grows faster than the other.
 In the symmetric case (in green), this distribution appears to be unimodal for smaller $p$ values and becomes evidently bimodal for larger values.
 For smaller $p$, the peaks shift to the right but are not distinguishable, see Fig. \ref{fig:model_dist}(a) and (b).
 For larger $p$, the two peaks are evident and shift apart over time, see Fig. \ref{fig:model_dist}(c).